great-expectations/cloud/README.md

 #### Pre-releases

+Pre-releases are completed automatically with each merge to the `main` branch.
+The version is updated in `pyproject.toml` and a pre-release is created on PyPi.
+A new docker tag will also be generated and pushed to [Docker Hub](https://hub.docker.com/r/greatexpectations/agent)

+**Manual Pre-releases**

+NOTE: CI will automatically create pre-releases on merges to `main`.
+Instead of manually creating pre-releases, consider using the CI process.
+This is only for exceptional cases.

-Pre-releases will be completed automatically with each merge to the main branch in the future.
-For now, to create a pre-release, run the following command to update the version in `pyproject.toml` and then merge along with your changes.
-This should be done in each PR that is merged to `main` that includes changes to the agent or it's dependencies:
+To manually create a pre-release, run the following command to update the version in `pyproject.toml` and then merge it to `main` in a standalone PR:

 ```console
 invoke pre-release
 ```

-This will create a new pre-release version and push it to PyPi.
+This will create a new pre-release version.
+On the next merge to `main`, the release will be uploaded to PyPi.
 A new docker tag will also be generated and pushed to [Docker Hub](https://hub.docker.com/r/greatexpectations/agent)

 #### Releases